-A sediment sample for heavy metal analysis was collected at each site using labelled clean 200ml screw-top plastic containers.
-Each container was 'scooped' horizontally along the surface to take a sample to a depth of approximately 5-10cm, then sealed underwater.
-Samples were refrigerated prior to analysis at Hill Laboratories, Hamilton.
+A sediment sample for heavy metal analysis was collected at each site using labelled clean 200 ml screw-top plastic containers.
+Each container was 'scooped' horizontally along the surface to take a sample to a depth of approximately 2-5 cm, then sealed underwater.
+Samples were refrigerated prior to being delivered the next day for analysis at Citilab, Dunedin.
 Each sample was analysed for aluminium, cadmium, chromium, copper, lead, nickel, silver and zinc after a nitric/hydrochloric acid digestion.